grantwest/mockable/README.md

 ]
 ```

 The `log` option shown above controls whether a log is emmitted for each invocation indicating the implementation used.
-This is compiled out in prod builds.
+If you are using mockable in prod builds for stubs/fakes in staging environments, you probably want to set `log: false` for your prod build.

-DO NOT `config :mockable, ...` in prod builds.
-Not being configured is what sets it to compile out.
+If you don't configure a default implementation for a Mockable module at compile time, all Mockable code for that module will be completely eliminated from the build.
+It will be as if that module does not `use Mockable`.

 Implement a dev stub like this: